-Under CAFTA-DR, about 92 percent of U.S. industrial and consumer goods enter Guatemala duty-free, with the remaining tariffs scheduled to be phased out by 2015.
+Under CAFTA-DR, about 95 percent of U.S. industrial and consumer goods enter Guatemala duty-free, with the remaining tariffs scheduled to be phased-out by 2015.
 Nearly all textile and apparel goods that meet the agreement’s rules of origin are now traded duty-free and quota-free.
 The agreement’s tariff treatment for textile and apparel goods is retroactive to January 1, 2004.

-Also under CAFTA-DR, about 89 percent of U.S. agricultural exports now enter Guatemala duty-free.
+Under CAFTA-DR, about 90 percent of U.S. agricultural exports now enter Guatemala duty-free.
 Guatemala will eliminate its remaining tariffs on nearly all agricultural products by 2020 (2023 for rice and chicken leg quarters and 2025 for dairy products).
 For the most sensitive products, tariff rate quotas will permit some immediate duty-free access for specified quantities during the tariff phase-out period, with the duty-free amount expanding during that period.
-Guatemala will liberalize trade in white corn through expansion of a Tariff Rate Quota, rather than by tariff reductions.
+Guatemala will liberalize trade in white corn through expansion of a TRQ, rather than by tariff reductions.

 Regionalization has quickly become a fact of life for doing business in Central America.
 Factories and distribution facilities have been and continue to be designed to serve a regional market.
 Furthermore, rarely does a U.S. businessperson visit just one Central American country.
 New investors weigh the advantages that each country offers as they look to decide where to establish new plants.
 Regional managers are becoming the norm, with responsibilities for multiple countries within the Central American marketplace.
 Trade between the countries of Central America has also increased dramatically over recent years, a trend that was accelerated with CAFTA-DR implementation.